FullHuman/purgecss/docs/extractors.md

 ## Creating an extractor

 An extractor is a simple function that takes the content of a file as a string and returns an array of selectors.
-By convention, the name of the npm package is `purge-from-[typefile]` \(e.g. purge-from-pug\).
-Using this convention will allow users to look at the list of extractor on npm by searching `purge-from`.
+By convention, the name of the npm package is `purgecss-from-[typefile]` \(e.g. purgecss-from-pug\).
+Using this convention will allow users to look at the list of extractor on npm by searching `purgecss-from`.

 ```js
 const purgeFromJs = (content) => {